Lower School (Preschool-Fourth Grade)

 Social and emotional development is an important focus of our curriculum.
 Children are encouraged to think about concepts like fairness and equality through their interactions with one another.
 An appreciation of different cultures is woven into everyday learning, in music, stories, and class discussion.

 Our curriculum encourages children to ask why, to form connections, and to pursue their interests.
-We embrace each child’s unique way of thinking and recognize that children learn by both exploring and observing their environments.
+Teachers embrace each child’s unique way of thinking and recognize that children learn by both exploring and observing their environments.
 Instruction is tailored to individual interests and abilities, so children start their academic journey with confidence.

 Apply Now Take a Virtual Tour View Sample Schedule (pdf)